 Although it’s Tom’s name on the door, there is an accomplished team behind the pub’s success.
 In charge of the kitchen is head chef Aaron Mulliss, a trendsetter who is against following foodie fashions or fads.

 Making every customer feel special as they walk through the pub’s door is top of his agenda, along with giving friendly service and exceptional food and drink.

 Lourdes Dooley is the pub’s general manager, who believes the key to a great pub is a good landlord (you’ve got more than that in Tom) as well as friendly staff.

 Last, but by no means least, is Tom’s wife Beth.
-While Beth has been a big supporter of Tom and the Hand and Flowers, she is an accomplished sculptor.
+A big supporter of Tom and the Hand and Flowers, she is an accomplished sculptor.

 Tom’s new venture the Butcher’s Tap opened in November last 2017 and pairs a butcher’s shop with a pub.
 The new site is a joint venture between friend and butcher Andy Cook, and pub company Greene King.

-Also available on the current a la carte menu is lovage soup with Bramley Apple, smoked eel, and ham and cheese tortellini; slow cooked duck breast with duck, beetroot tart, roasted plum and girolles; and half beer roast chicken with celeriac royale, truffle mayonnaise, mushroom crunch and oak gravy.
+Also available on the current à la carte is lovage soup with Bramley apple, smoked eel, and ham and cheese tortellini; soy-glazed slow-cooked duck breast with mushroom ketchup and duck ragout & broad bean tart; and half beer roast chicken with lemon braised hispi cabbage, 48 month-aged Parmesan and mushroom crunch.

 And to finish, milk toffee tart with ‘Old English Spice’ and rhubarb sorbet; Hand and Flowers chocolate and ale cake with salted caramel and muscovado ice cream; and bitter orange soufflé with frosted sourdough, plum pudding ice cream and Drambuie custard.